General Motors ignition switch recalls

 On February 6, 2014, General Motors (GM) recalled about 800,000 of its small cars due to faulty ignition switches, which could shut off the engine while the vehicle was in motion, thereby preventing the airbags from inflating.
-The company continued to recall more of its cars over the next several months, resulting in nearly 30 million cars being recalled worldwide and compensation being paid for 124 deaths.
-The fault had been known to GM for at least a decade prior to the recall being declared.
-GM faced significant criticism and several lawsuits from the public and consumers for failing to issue a recall sooner in spite of their knowledge of the design flaw.
-As part of a deferred prosecution agreement, GM agreed to forfeit $900 million to the United States.
+The company continued to recall more of its cars over the next several months, resulting in nearly 30 million cars recalled worldwide and compensation paid for 124 deaths.
+The fault had been known to GM for at least a decade prior to the recall.
+GM faced significant criticism and several lawsuits from the public for failing to issue a recall sooner in spite of their knowledge of the design flaw.
+As part of a deferred prosecution agreement, GM forfeited $900 million to the United States.

 Initial and subsequent recalls

 The first recall was announced on February 7, 2014, and involved about 800,000 Chevrolet Cobalts and Pontiac G5s.
 On March 31, GM announced it was going to recall over 1.5 million more cars of six different models, due to faulty power steering.
 Of these, over 1.3 million were in the United States, and three of the models were also involved in the faulty ignition recall.
 The total number of cars recalled during 2014 as of 1 April was 6.26 million.
 On May 15, GM recalled 2.7 million more cars, bringing the total number of recalled vehicles in 2014 to 12.8 million worldwide, 11.1 million of which were in the United States.

 Most of these recalls were from Chevrolet, with a total of 1.4 million cars, and Cadillac, with a total of over 2 million cars, and the rest of the recalls branched from the smaller brands.

 On June 16, 2014, GM announced they were recalling 3.4 million more cars, all of which were produced from 2000 to 2004.
 They also announced that they intended to replace the cars' keys, because if they did not, the ignition switches could rotate, causing the car's engines to shut off, disabling power steering.

 On June 30, 2014, GM announced they were going to recall 8.45 million additional cars, almost all of which were being recalled for defective ignition switches.
 This announcement brought the total number of recalled cars in North America to about 29 million.
 In November 2014 emails surfaced that showed GM ordered a half-million replacement ignition switches nearly two months before ordering a recall.